Audiofool934/Audiofool934.github.io/src/pages/posts/audioshow/post-1.md

 ### 📻 Audioshow - EP_48

 "Between the iron gates of fate
-The seeds of time were sown"
+The seeds of time were sown
 And watered by the deeds of those
 Who know and who are known"

 Epitaph